 To summarize, being pregnant or having young children does not mean that COVID-19 presents a unique hazard to your family.
 There are a lot of actions that you can take to ensure that your household remains a safe and COVID-free environment for your children.

 Every day confirmed cases and death tolls arising from Coronavirus Disease 2019 or COVID-19 increase.
 This current situation is not simple times; most people experience anxiety and panic attacks because of the drastic changes.

 Pregnant women are one of those vulnerable to the virus.
 This fact can be a trigger to their anxieties.
 But because most establishments and clinics are closed, pregnant women must learn how to ease their stress at their homes.
-Here are some tips on how to cope up with anxiety during these trying times.
+Here are some tips from BetterHelp that promise to help you cope up with anxiety during these trying times.

 Find A Support Group